ConnectBox/connectbox-pi/docs/deployment.md

  Most importantly, the workstation is different to your _device_.
 * __device__: The ConnectBox hardware.
 It might be a Raspberry Pi 3, or it might be one of the other supported devices.
 When describing commands to be run on the device, we'll display the device prompt as `pi@rasberrypi: $` even though it will be different on other devices.

+## Get a pre-made image

+Pre-made images are distributed on GitHub (https://github.com/ConnectBox/connectbox-pi/releases) .
+If you don't see an image for your device, feel free to raise an issue or email us.

 ## Install Vanilla Raspbian-lite on Raspberry Pi 3 or Raspberry Pi Zero W

-Download the [current Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/).
+Download the [current Raspbian Lite (Stretch)](https://www.raspberrypi.org/downloads/raspbian/).
 The Nov 2016 introduced a security update that disables the SSH daemon by default.
 The connectbox is deployed using Ansible, which connects to the Raspberry Pi over SSH, so ssh needs to be enabled.
 Enable sshd by one of the methods below (you only need to choose one):

 Note: this is a Raspberry Pi device specific step as the other devices have their SSH enabled]